pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 ```

-And for the next steps we use the traefik reverse proxy that support the load balancing, the sticky sessions and the dynamic cluster managment
+In the next following part we use the `traefik` reverse proxy that support the load balancing, the sticky sessions and the dynamic cluster management.

-We installed it by adding the default configuration in the docker-compose file
+We installed `traefik` by adding the default configuration in the *docker-compose* file.

 ```yml
   rp: